JDGriff1/travel-weather/travel-app/README.md

 ## Features
 - Search by origin and destination city
-- View current weather conditions
+- View current weather conditions for chosen locations
+- Localisation support for multiple languages (English by default)

+## Improvements
+- [ ] - Responsive design to work on various devices

 ## Installation
 1. Clone the repository: